gp007s/user-mgmt/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.users.user-mgmt' is invalid and this project uses 'com.users.user_mgmt' instead.
+* The original package name 'com.users.user-mgmt' is invalid and this project uses 'com.users.management' instead.

 # Getting Started